 ADOPTED by the Board of Commissioners of The Bi-State Development Agency of the Missouri-Illinois Metropolitan District this 18th day of February, 2022.

-In Witness Whereof, the undersigned has hereto subscribed her signature and caused the Seal of the Agency to be affixed.
+Resolution #1193 Bi-State Development Agency Board of Commissioners February 18, 2022 MOA with TDD - Loop Trolley Page 2 In Witness Whereof, the undersigned has hereto subscribed her signature and caused the Seal of the Agency to be affixed.

 THE BI-STATE DEVELOPMENT AGENCY OF THE MISSOURI-ILLINOIS METROPOLITAN DISTRICT

+By Title

 [SEAL] ATTEST:

+By